The Horsemen's Benevolent and Protective Association of Ontario

 Members of the association can take advantage of various benefits and privileges provided.
 Many of these benefits also extend to the employees who work diligently on the backstretch everyday looking after the horses.
 Contact the HBPA Head Office for information on which benefits apply to you.

-Please note a valid Alcohol and Gaming Commission of Ontario (AGCO) is required to be a Member of the association and to receive benefits.
+Please note a valid Alcohol and Gaming Commission of Ontario (AGCO) license is required to be a member of the association and to receive benefits.

 - Registered Pension Plan